ExperitestOfficial/CommunityCode-Mobile-WDIOStarterProject/README.md

 - hostname - Continuous Testing Cloud url.

 - 'digitalai:accessKey' - Access Key.
-For more information see: https://docs.experitest.com/display/TE/Obtaining+Access+Key
+For more information see [Obtaining Access Key](https://docs.digital.ai/bundle/TE/page/obtaining_access_key.html).

 ### Uploading Application

 To start testing your application you have to upload it to the Continuous Testing cloud.
-For full instructions on how to upload applications to Continuous Testing cloud see https://docs.experitest.com/display/COM/Upload+Applications.
+For full instructions on how to upload applications to Continuous Testing cloud see [Upload Applications](https://docs.digital.ai/bundle/COM/page/upload_applications.html).

 The project is configured with the EriBank demo applications for Android and iOS.